jedreky/QRAC-tools/README.md

 This program encounters the maximum value of a QRAC by performing a see-saw optimization.
 Encountering the 'maximum value' of a QRAC means that we aim to maximize the functional associated with it.

-The main function of this code is implemented in find_QRAC_value(n, d, seeds), in which it is possible to input n, d, and the number of seeds to be used in the see-saw optimization.
+The main function of this code is implemented in 'find_QRAC_value', in which it is possible to input n, d, and the number of seeds to be used in the see-saw optimization.

 Reference
 ----------